I’m a fan of low-pH cleansers, so I’m excited to try Pyunkang Yul Low pH Pore Deep Cleansing Foam.

 Low-pH cleansers are not just for removing dirt and sebum, but they also protect the skin’s acid mantle.
 According to studies, the ideal pH in facial cleansers should be around 5.5 to 6.
 Personally, anything seven and higher is a no-go for me.

-How do you use the Pyunkang Yul Low PH Pore Deep Cleansing Foam?
+How I use the Pyunkang Yul Low pH Pore Deep Cleansing Foam

-- Squeeze a small amount of cleansing foam on the palm;
+- I squeeze a small amount of cleansing foam on the palm and lather it;

 - Rinse thoroughly after;

-- Follow with your favorite toner and the rest of your skincare routine.
+- Follow with my favorite toner and the rest of my skincare routine.

 I use this as my morning cleanser.
-It is appropriate as a second cleanser after a cleansing oil for those who double cleanse.
+It is appropriate for those who double-cleanse as a second cleanser after a cleansing oil.

 Pros